sagivnet/FactsService/README.md

 - Share Some Facts With The World!

-- A Facts feed Manager End-to-end Aplication
+- A Facts Feed Manager End-to-end Aplication

 ## Features